paritytech/command-bot/README.md

 `ALLOWED_ORGANIZATIONS`

 Comma-delimited Github organization IDs whose members are allowed to run the bot's commands.
-The ID can be gotten from the API by the organization's username as `https://api.github.com/users/${organization}`, for instance `https://api.github.com/users/paritytech` which will respond with:
+The ID can be fetched from the Github API by the organization's username as `https://api.github.com/users/${organization}`, for instance `https://api.github.com/users/paritytech` which will respond with: